jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Edit/editjheditor.md

 # Edit code from the JazzHub code editor

-If you started at BlueMix with a starter app, you've used command line tools to modify your code and push it to the repository, but you can also use the JazzHub editor to change the code.
+If you started at BlueMix with a starter app, you've used [Git command line tools to modify your code](editgitcmdline) and push it to the repository, but you can also use the JazzHub editor to change the code.

 If you go back to the JazzHub project page, you can see a button labelled **Edit Code**.